foxBMS/foxbms-2/docs/software/unit-tests/unit-tests.rst

 Usage
 -----

-The tool is encapsulated in our waf-script.
+The tool is encapsulated in our Waf tool.
 Additionally it is automatically executed on our CI-jobs.
-The usage as a waf-tool is explained in
+The usage as a Waf tool is explained in
 :ref:`How to Use Unit tests <HOW_TO_USE_UNIT_TESTS>`.
 This part also explains how to use the tool directly in a shell.
 The benefit is that the output in the shell is colored and single tests can be